 Neither this warrant nor the related shares have been registered under the Securities Act, and may be transferred only pursuant to an effective registration thereunder or an exemption from the registration requirements of the Securities Act, and otherwise in compliance with applicable state securities laws.
 This warrant may not be transferred if such transfer would require any registration or qualification under, or cause the loss of exemption from registration or qualification under, the Securities Act or any applicable state securities law with respect to the warrant or the related shares.
 This warrant and any related shares shall bear an appropriate legend with respect to such restrictions on transfer.
 This warrant is transferable only upon the books that the Company shall cause to be maintained for such purpose.
 Any assignment or transfer may be made by surrendering this warrant to the Company together with the attached assignment form properly executed by the assignor or transferor.
-Upon such surrender the Company will execute and deliver, in the case of an assignment or transfer in part, a new Warrant in the name of the assignee or transferee or, in the case of an assignment or transfer in part, a new warrant in the name of the assignee or transferer covering the portion of this warrant not assigned or transferred to the assignee or transferee.
+Upon such surrender the Company will execute and deliver, in the case of an assignment or transfer in whole, a new Warrant in the name of the assignee or transferee or, in the case of an assignment or transfer in part, a new warrant in the name of the assignee or transferer named in such instrument of assignment or transfer and a new warrant in the name of the assignee or transferer covering the portion of this warrant not assigned or transferred to the assignee or transferee.